Holiday rentals in Carbis Bay

 Spring and autumn are less busy times to visit Cornwall, and you’ll need to pack a waterproof jacket for the occasional downpour.
 The St Ives September Festival is two weeks of live music, art workshops, talks, comedy, and book readings.
 In the winter months, the streets are quieter and the beaches are peppered with only the hardiest surfers; you’ll need a warm coat and hat as protection against brisk winds on coastal walks.
 Penzance celebrates ancient Cornish customs at the winter solstice with street entertainers and a torchlit parade.

-What are the top things to do in Carbis Bay?
+Top things to do in Carbis Bay

 Hayle Estuary Nature Reserve